Arts, Crafts & Photography

 Enroll early, class size is limited to 10.

-Jennifer Littleton, founder of the Littleton School of Art, international award-winning water-colorist, exhibitor with the American Watercolor Society and National Watercolor Society, and MICA graduate, will guide you through an intensive study of realistic watercolor.
+Jennifer Littleton, founder of the Littleton School of Art, international award-winning water-colorist, exhibitor with the AWS and NWS and MICA graduate, will guide you through an intensive study of realistic watercolor.

 Note: Cost of supplies estimated at $100.

 Join educator and professional photographer Walter Calahan to learn and optimize the use of your smart phone.
 Create memorable images as you begin to understand various functions: exposure, focus, panorama, and high dynamic range.
 Experiment with composition and editing to enhance your photograph and improve your image.